 This section discusses the material elements of our executive compensation policies for our "named executive officers" and the most important factors relevant to an analysis of these policies.
 It provides qualitative information regarding the manner and context in which compensation is awarded to and earned by our executive officers named in the "Summary Compensation Table" below, or our "named executive officers," and is intended to place in perspective the data presented in the following tables and the corresponding narrative.
+Our named executive officers for 2017 were Katrine Bosley, our President and Chief Executive Officer, Andrew A. F. Hack, M.D., Ph.D., our Chief Financial Officer, and Charles Albright, Ph.D., our Chief Scientific Officer.

-2016 Summary Compensation Table
+2017 Summary Compensation Table

-The following table sets forth information regarding compensation earned by our President and Chief Executive Officer during the year ended December 31, 2015 and by our President and Chief Executive Officer, Chief Scientific Officer and Chief Medical Officer during the year ended December 31, 2016.
+The following table sets forth information regarding compensation earned by our named executive officers during the years ended December 31, 2017 and December 31, 2016.